All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Stacking TB-500 with tirzepatide pairs the most potent pharmaceutical weight loss agent with one of the most widely used tissue repair peptides.
 This guide covers everything you need to know about building this stack: the rationale behind combining these compounds, how they work together without interfering with each other, how physicians structure the dosing, and what to expect from the combination.
 TB-500 handles recovery and repair while tirzepatide drives metabolic transformation.

-Understanding the Stack: What Each Compound Contributes
+How the Stack: What Each Compound Contributes

 TB-500: The Recovery Layer

 TB-500 is a synthetic peptide that replicates the active portion of thymosin beta-4.
 In your body, thymosin beta-4 coordinates tissue repair by promoting cell migration, stimulating blood vessel growth, and dampening inflammatory signals at injury sites.
-TB-500 harnesses these same mechanisms to support recovery across a range of tissues.
+TB-500 use these same mechanisms to support recovery across a range of tissues.

 Tirzepatide: The Metabolic Engine